 My name is Christopher “Doc” Kelley and I identify as a Psychedelic Buddhist and a Misfit Seeker or श्रमण Shramana.
 I am the co-founder of Psychedelic Sangha—an international Shramana community headquartered in New York City.
 I received a PhD in Religion from Columbia University where I studied Indian religion and Tibetan Buddhism under the supervision of Professor Robert A. F. Thurman.
 I am a scholar of Buddhism and a part-time associate professor in religious studies at Eugene Lang College of Liberal Arts, The New School University.
-I am also the founder of Psychedelic Sangha, a public Meetup group aimed at reducing spiritual harm for Buddhist psychonauts.
-I also curate and create non-ordinary spiritual events and immersive experiences.
+I am also one of the founding organizers of Psychedelic Sangha.

 meeting the dharma & PSYCHEDELICS

 Buddhism has been a part of my life for nearly as long as I can remember.
 My Aunty Merry Colony introduced me to the Buddha Dharma when I was a young boy.
 I have fond memories of watching her perform exquisite Buddhist rituals and mind altering meditations.
 Merry told me stories about her life in Nepal with her gurus Lama Zopa and Lama Yeshe.
 She gave me a wall poster with a Tibetan rendering of the bodhisattva Manjushri, a Buddhist deity who wields a blazing sword of wisdom that cuts through the darkness of ignorance—OM-A-R- PA-TSA-NA-DHIH!
 Merry wrote this mantra of Manjushri in two inch large sharpie lettering at the bottom of the poster and told me that if I recited it everyday, then I would excel in my studies at school.
 I cannot attest to getting good grades, but I still say the mantra, and I have never been without an image of Manjushri in my home ever since.

 I did not take a serious interest in Buddhism until I went to college and experienced two things—crisis and psychedelics.
 Through personal crisis I came to appreciate the Buddhist truth of duhkha, or “suffering.”
 And through psychedelics I was able to gain some experiential purchase on the feeling for the relativity of one’s own personal identity that Buddhists frame in terms of anatman, or “no-self .“